BullsEye0/dorks-eye/README.md

 ## A collection Google Dork List:
 Google Dork List
-Google helps you to find Vulnerable Websites that Indexed in Google Search Results.
+Google helps you to find Vulnerable Websites that are Indexed in Google Search Results.
 Here is the latest collection of Google Dorks.
 A collection of 13.760 Dorks ..!
 This list is regularly updated !.
 .
 * https://github.com/BullsEye0/google_dork_list
 ****